thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

     {
         if(radioButtons1[i].checked == true)
         {
-            var feedback1 = "<p style='color:red'>Wrong; ANCOVA can be represented as multiple regression with dummies for all response categories, and one continuous predictor.
-Topic: background knowledge.</p>";
+            var feedback1 = "<p style='color:red'>Wrong; The simpler a model is, the more poorly it will represent the data.
+The most complex model possible exactly reproduces the observed data, and has 0 degrees of freedom.
+Topic: fit vs complexity, see lecture.</p>";
             if(radioButtons1[i].value == "2") {
               feedback1 = "<p style='color:green'>Correct!</p>"
             }